Ancient Chinese Fashion: Historical Prototype of Hanfu Style

 Ancient Chinese Fashion: Historical Prototype of Hanfu Style-13

-Tanling Ruqun (坦领襦裙, shawl collar)
+(坦领襦裙, shawl collar)

 Tanling, also known as U-collar, is a kind of Han clothing Banbi (半臂), a short outer garment developed from the top since the Wei and Jin dynasties.

-As a result of the widespread popularity of Hu culture among the various strata of the Tang dynasty at the time, it became a fashion for Tang women to wear small-sleeved clothing, which was popular in the Sui court, first worn by women in the court, and then spread to the people in the Tang dynasty, where it remained popular for a long time.
+As a result of the widespread of Hu culture among the various strata of the Tang dynasty at the time, it became a fashion for Tang women to wear small-sleeved clothing, which was popular in the Sui court, first worn by women in the court, and then spread to the people in the Tang dynasty, where it remained popular for a long time.
 The Tanling Ruqun was already an ancient Chinese fashion at that time.

 Ancient Chinese Fashion: Historical Prototype of Hanfu Style-14Ancient Chinese Fashion: Historical Prototype of Hanfu Style-15